 ContractId a, where

 a is a type parameter representing the type of contract that the ID refers to.
 For example, a reference to a

 Token would be a

 <- notation.
 That’s because the contract ID needs to be retrieved from the ledger.
 How this works is discussed in Add Constraints to a Contract.

-This script first checks that Bob cannot archive Alice’s Token and then Alice successfully archives it:
+This script first checks that Bob cannot archive Alice’s token.
+Then Alice successfully archives it:

 token_test_3 = do alice <- allocateParty "Alice" bob <- allocateParty "Bob" alice_token <- submit alice do createCmd Token with owner = alice submitMustFail bob do archiveCmd alice_token submit alice do archiveCmd alice_token